 Bone marrow examination (aspiration and needle biopsy) is routinely done.
 Blast cells in the bone marrow are typically between 25 and 95% in patients with ALL.

 Histochemical studies, cytogenetics, and immunophenotyping studies help distinguish the blasts of ALL from those of AML or other disease processes.
 Histochemical studies include staining for terminal deoxynucleotidyl transferase (TdT), which is positive in cells of lymphoid origin.
 Detection of specific immunophenotypic markers such as CD3 (for lymphoid cells of T cell origin) and CD19, CD20, and CD22 (for lymphoid cells of B cell origin) is essential in classifying the acute leukemias.
-Common cytogenetic abnormalities in ALL include t(9;22) in adults and t(12;21) and high hyperdiploidy in children (see table Common Cytogenetic Abnormalities in ALL Common Cytogenetic Abnormalities in ALL ).
+Common cytogenetic abnormalities in ALL include t(9;22) in adults and t(12;21) and high hyperdiploidy in children (see table ).

 Less common cytogenetic abnormalities include the following: